dariosm/honeycomb_compass/readme.md

 # Model and algorithmic

+# Model and algorithmic

-Design and implement a systm to support the bio-interface.
+Design and implement a system to support the researcher's bio-interface.
+The system expects:
-- the system must be initialized with the honeycomb shape parameters, that is, the upper-right coordinates (lower-left coordinates are assumed to be `0, 0`).
+1. one line for the honeycomb's upper-right coordinates (lower-left coordinates are assumed to be `0, 0`), which is used to initialize the honeycomb.
-- the system must accept instructions to guide bees, each at a time, comprising the position of cell where the bee lands together with the orientation, and a stream of `L, R, M` instructions as described before.
+2. two lines per bee:
+2.1.
+1st line indicates the initial position and heading where the bee is initially placed 2.2.
+2nd line indicates a stream of instructions to guide the bee

-- the output for each stream processed is the final position and heading where the bee ended up
+The output for each stream processed is the final position and heading where the bee ended up.

 ## Example
 ### Input